harshita19244/Java_Programming/README.md

 This repository is solely for future reference, doesn't aim to infringe.

 This repository contains a list a Java micro-projects each of which has been implemented using object-oriented programming.
 These micro projects also utlize threads for concurrent program execution.
-The repository includes the following set of java micro programs:
+The repository includes the following set of java micro projects:

 ⭐️Food Delivery Application: </br>
 This Java application is the backend implementation of a food delivery system.
 It serves as an interface for restaurants to register their menus, collect orders, provide discounts to customers and customers to register themselves, avail discounts and order a variety of dishes from various restaurants registered on the platform.
 Hence this application serves as a bridge between the consumers and the business owners.It utilizes object-oriented programming and event-driven programming in Java. </br>